Harold Arthur Hill

-Worked as a radiologist with Maurice David Sachs in San Fransisco California
+Hill worked as a radiologist with Maurice David Sachs in San Fransisco California

 - Born 1901, Illinois

-- 1931 – MD, University of California
+- 1931 – MD, University of California Medical School

-- 1935 – Private radiology practice, St Joseph’s Hospital in San Francisco
+- 1935-1979 Private radiology practice, St Joseph’s Hospital in San Francisco

 - 1941-1946 – WW II, US Navy Reserve rising to rank of Captain.

-- Died 1973
+- Died 1973 in San Francisco

-- Hill-Sachs Lesion (1940)
+Hill-Sachs defect (1940)